During the course of managing your website or blog, there may be times when you may need to reassign WordPress post authors.

 (Author – Screen Options)

-You should now be able to view the Author box below the Post editor …
+You should now be able to see the Author box below the Post editor area …

-If you remove a user from your site, you will be asked what to do with their content.
+If you remove a user from your site, you will be asked what to do with any content they have created.

-To assign all content from removed users to other users, select ‘Attribute all content to:’, choose a new user from the drop menu …
+To attribute all content from a deleted user to another user, tick the radio button next to ‘Attribute all content to:’, choose a new user from the dropdown menu …

 Click Confirm Deletion …

-Post content from the deleted user will be attributed to your new author …
+All post content from the deleted user will be reassigned to your new author …

 Congratulations!
-Now you know how to change a WordPress post author.
+Now you know how to change post authors in WordPress.